Graduate School of Basic Medical Sciences Policies

 This form needs to be approved by the College's Human Resource Department in order to verify current employment status.

-Spouses and dependent children of regular full-time NYMC employees with at least one year of college service are eligible for the same benefits as NYMC employee.
+Spouses and dependent children of regular full-time NYMC employees with at least one year of college service are eligible for tuition remission of 25% for up to eighteen credits a year (6 credits per semester).
 They must also get the HR-67 form from the Human Resources Dept. and get it approved.

 NYMC employees, who work at an affiliated institution, must get a letter verifying employment.
 It must be on the hospitals letterhead.
 You will eligible to a 10% reduction in tuition cost.

 Employees who are 1199 union members are covered for educational benefits under the union plan.
 An official copy of grades received and a receipt verifying that tuition has been paid must be submitted to the union before reimbursement can be made.

 It is the Graduate School policy that all full-time PhD students, all Accelerated Master’s Program students, all matriculated international students, and all students living on-campus must have personal health insurance coverage.

 The college maintains a student group contract with Empire Blue Cross/Blue Shield of Greater New York; the following rates apply (BC/BS Notice of Election form).
 Full-time students who elected to have health insurance coverage can view the Empire BC/BS PPO Summary of Benefits.
 Students who elect not to participate in this plan must provide proof of medical and hospitalization insurance coverage prior to registration.

 The benefits administrator for the student plan is the University Bursar Diane Alexander.
 She can be reached at (914)594-4319.

 We are including a link to the Blue Cross Web site for your convenience.